 A share market is similar to a stock market.
-Stock market enables you trade financial instruments such as bonds, mutual funds, derivatives and corporate stocks.
-The key difference is that a share market only allows trading of shares.
-In this article complete guide of basics of share market
+Stock market enables you to trade financial instruments such as bonds, mutual funds, derivatives and corporate stocks.
+The key difference is that a share market only allows the trading of shares.
+In this article complete guide of the basics of share market

 The key factor is the stock exchange

 The key factor is the stock exchange is the basic platform that provides the facilities used to trade company stocks/Shares and other securities.
 A stock may be buy or sell only if it is listed on a Stock exchange.
 In India, there are two primary exchanges; the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE)

 Primary Market– When a company comes out with an initial public offer (IPO) it is called the primary market.
 A company enters primary markets to raise capital.
 If the company is selling shares for the first time, it is called an IPO.
 The company thus becomes public.

 Secondary Market- Once the share gets listed it starts trading in the secondary market.
 Buying and selling shares is largely like buying and selling any other security.
 There is chance for trader/investors to exit from the investment and sell the shares in Secondary market transactions are referred to trades where one investor buys shares from another investor at the prevailing market price or at whatever price the two parties agree upon.

 Online share trading

 Online share trading is the process of buying and selling of shares through the internet on the secondary market with a view to profiting from the difference in the buying price and selling price.
 The share price of a stock is determined by the demand and supply of a particular share.